ligma-code/ROM-Gallery/README.md

 See above.

 ### PowerShell error: '*.\rom-gallery.ps1 cannot be loaded because running scripts is disabled on this system*'
 Running unsigned PowerShell scripts is disabled on Windows by default.
-The easiest way to allow the script to run is to open an administrative PowerShell prompt and run `Set-ExecutionPolicy Unrestricted`.
+The easiest way to allow the script to run is to open an administrative PowerShell prompt and run `Set-ExecutionPolicy bypass`.
 Note this may make your system vulnerable to malicious scripts.

 See this Microsoft documentation for more information: [About Execution Policies](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-5.1)